 What is it AbleGamers does?

-As a whole AbleGamers helps to design assistive tech so that all can equally play the games they want to play without issue.
-As a lead in their industry they are able to reach out to the big players in the gaming world and content producers and explain to them why they should be caring about people with disabilities.
+AbleGamers helps to design assistive tech so that all can equally play the games they want to play without issue.
+As a lead in their industry they are able to reach out to the big players in the gaming world to explain why they should be caring about people with disabilities.

 They want to be able to teach developers and products how to make their content accessible and work on making it a part of their culture.
 This way when the next big game is at the table and ready to go into production, there are questions like ”What about accessibility?” that come naturally and are then catered to.